M Idioms

 make a reservation

-- reserve a seat in an airplane/restaurant etc. in advance
+- to reserve a seat in an airplane or restaurant etc.

 I phoned the airline last night so that I could make a reservation.